danielabar/meblog/src/markdown/rails-postgres-docker.md

 A few things to note here:

 **image:** This specifies what image to use.
 By default, it will pull from the [Docker Hub](https://index.docker.io/search?q=) public registry.
+The `postgres` image refers to the [Official Postgres Image](https://hub.docker.com/_/postgres).
+Notice that the version tag `14` is specified.
+If you don't specify a tag, `latest` will be pulled which may not be what you want.

 **ports:** By default, Postgres listens on port 5432.
-However, when the database is running in a container rather than directly on the local machine, this port must be mapped to another port on the host, in order for the Rails application to be able to connect to it.
+When the database is running in a container rather than directly on the local machine, this port must be mapped to a port on the host, in order for the Rails application to be able to connect to it.
 Typically, you'll see the container port mapped to same port number on the host such as `"5432:5432"`.
 I prefer to choose a different port to map to on the host in case anyone on the team happens to be running Postgres locally on the default port, maybe from an earlier tutorial, or even just installing the client via homebrew, they may have chosen to start the service.
 The idea here is to avoid a port conflict where Docker is trying to use a port that's already in use by the host.

 Learn more about ports here: https://docs.docker.com/compose/compose-file/#ports

-**volumes:** We're making use of two entries here.
+**volumes:** We're making use of two entries in the services - volumes section.
 The first is a named volume `db_pg_data:/var/lib/postgresql/data`.
 This maps the directory inside the container where Postgres stores all the data to a Docker volume named `db_pg_data`, which is defined at the end of the file in the `volumes` section.
 This will save all data outside of the container (you can list your volumes with the `docker volume ls` command).
 This means even if the container is removed, your data is still available.

 The second is a host mount `./init.sql:/docker-entrypoint-initdb.d/init.sql`.
 It maps a file `./init.sql` from the project root (we'll create it in the next section) to a special directory in the container `docker-entrypoint-initdb.d`.
 This is a property of the official Postgres Docker image.
 Any sql files located in this directory can be used for one-time initialization.
 That is, when the container starts, it checks if the `postgres` database already exists, if not, it runs all sql scripts found in the initdb directory.
 If a database already exists, then the files are ignored.

 Learn more about volumes here: https://docs.docker.com/compose/compose-file/#volumes

-**environment:** TBD...

-Explain that even though there's only one service, its still more convenient to use docker compose than docker directly, less to type when starting, and we may add more services in the future such as Redis, Elasticsearch, Sidekiq etc. Also preference for using official images from Docker Hub where possible.
-Specify version rather than `latest` to match database version used in production.
+**environment:** This section is used to set environment variables that will be available within the container. `POSTGRES_PASSWORD` sets the superuser password for the `postgres` user.
+Remember this is only a development image so this password isn't being used to protect production data.
+Optionally, you can set the `POSTGRES_HOST_AUTH_METHOD` to `trust`, and then the `POSTGRES_PASSWORD` environment variable is not required.

+Learn more about environment here: https://docs.docker.com/compose/compose-file/#environment

 ## Initialization

-Introduce init.sql to create role.
-Making use of Postgres image feature that any sql file mounted to init dir will run one time for initialization.
-It only runs if it detects that no database exists yet.
-This will create the role (aka user in Postgres):
+The `docker-compose.yml` file explained in the previous section specifies a host mount for `init.sql`.
+When the Postgres container is run for the first time, it will detect that there is no default `postgres` database created yet, when this is the case, it will run all sql scripts located in the `docker-entrypoint-initdb.d` directory.
+Otherwise, if a default database does exist, this directory is ignored.
+This makes it perfect for performing one-time initialization.

+We'll use this feature of the Postgres image to [create a role](https://www.postgresql.org/docs/current/sql-createrole.html) having the same name as the Rails database, in this case `blogpg` for our sample blog application.
+Create a file `init.sql` in the root of the Rails project with the following content:

 ```sql
 -- Only used for development where Postgres is run in Docker